josephlhall/draft-dt-iasa20-proposal/draft-dt-iasa20-proposal.md

 5-member board, and list discussion saw proposals that included 7 and 9 members, with some mix of the IETF Chair, IETF-appointed ISOC Board members, NOMCOM-appointed members.
-Discussion of composition, term lengths, types of experience needed, liasons, officers, are all details the design team will leave in the hands of a chartered IETF working group in the near future.
+Discussion of composition, term lengths, types of experience needed, liaisons, officers, are all details the design team will leave in the hands of a chartered IETF working group in the near future.